AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Configure the Hive metastore service.md

         `xx.yy.zz.mm` is the internal or public IP address of Hive.
 If you set hive.metastore.uris to hostname, the value of the hive.metastore.uris parameter fails to be parsed and the error message `UnknownHostException` is returned when VVP remotely accesses Hive.

-    7. Save the following configuration files in the directory hadoop-conf-dir:
+    7. Save the following configuration files in the hadoop-conf-dir directory:

         -   hive-site.xml
         -   core-site.xml
         -   hdfs-site.xml
         -   mapred-site.xml
         -   Other files, such as the compressed packages used by Hive jobs
-3. Configure the Hive metastore service in the development console of fully managed Flink.
+3. Configure the Hive metastore service in the console of fully managed Flink.

     1. Log on to the [Realtime Compute for Apache Flink console](https://realtime-compute.console.aliyun.com/regions/cn-shanghai).

-    2. On the **Fully Managed Flink** tab, find the workspace that you want to manage, and click **Development Console** in the **Actions** column.
+    2. On the **Fully Managed Flink** tab, find the workspace that you want to manage, and click **Console** in the **Actions** column.

-    3. In the left-side navigation pane, choose **Applications** \> **Draft Editor**.
+    3. In the left-side navigation pane, click **Draft Editor**.

     4. In the upper-left corner of the page, click **New**.
 In the New Draft dialog box, select STREAM/SQL from the drop-down list of Type.